cyfronet-fid/recommender-system/README.md

 After training is finished, the system is immediately ready for serving recommendations (no manual reloading is needed).

-To specify from which engine the recommendations are requested, provide an optional `engine_version` parameter inside the body of `\recommendations` endpoint. `NCF` denotes the NCF engine, while `RL` indicates the RL engine.
+To specify from which engine the recommendations are requested, provide a `engine_version` parameter inside the body of `\recommendations` endpoint. `NCF` denotes the NCF engine, while `RL` indicates the RL engine.
 It is possible to define which algorithm should be used by default in the absence of the `engine_version` parameter by modifying the `DEFAULT_RECOMMENDATION_ALG` parameter from .env file
 (look into [ENV variables](#env-variables) section).